Jack Kemp: Marriage, family, and faith

 Kemp graduated from Occidental in 1957 and married Joanne Main, his college sweetheart, after she graduated from Occidental in 1958.
 Main had grown up in Fillmore, California, and attended Fillmore High School in Ventura County.
 Kemp's Biblical Literature professor, Keith Beebe, presided over the wedding.
 The Kemps had two sons.
 Both were professional football quarterbacks: Jeff Kemp (born in 1959) played in the NFL from 1981 to 1991, and Jimmy Kemp (born in 1971) played in the CFL from 1994 to 2002.
 Significantly for a man with his demanding schedule, Jack never missed one of their games as children or in college.
 They also had two daughters: Jennifer Kemp Andrews (born in 1961) and Judith Kemp (born in 1963).

-In 1976, C. Everett Koop wrote The Right to Live, The Right to Die, setting down his own concerns about abortion, infanticide, and euthanasia.
-Koop also took some time off from his surgical practice to make a series of films with Christian apologists Frank Schaeffer and his father Francis Schaeffer in 1978, entitled Whatever Happened to the Human Race? based on the book of the same title that had been previously written by the elder Schaeffer.
-Frank Schaeffer and his associate, Jim Buchfuehrer provided a private, five-hour screening of Whatever Happened to the Human Race? to Jack Kemp and wife Joanne in their home that, according to Frank Schaeffer's account of the late evening and early morning event in his book Crazy for God, led to both the Schaeffers and Koop obtaining "...access to everyone in the Republican Party".

 Joanne Kemp once suffered a miscarriage, which Kemp later said made him re-evaluate the sanctity of human life and affirmed his opposition to abortion.

 Following his wedding, Kemp converted to his wife's Presbyterian faith.
 He identified as a born-again Christian.

 Kemp was a 33rd degree Freemason in the Northern Masonic Jurisdiction.